realrubberduckdev/dp-blog/src/content/cosmosdb-transactional.md

 ```
 var result = response.GetOperationResultAtIndex<Customer>(0);
 ```
-Even the OperationResult wasn't helpful, check image below.
+Even the OperationResult wasn't helpful, check the image below.
 Note that, `Customer` is the object I am trying to write to the database.

 Say we have a function `GetResponse` like below:
 <br/>